The following instructors and friends of the The Writer’s Center offer private, one-on-one consultation services.

 Sarah O’Halloran (www.sarahohalloran.com) is an arts manager who works with individuals and organizations in areas including project management, marketing, and communications.
 These days every writer needs to build an online platform.
 But sometimes it’s a daunting prospect: some writers are unsure of to build a personal brand, others feel uneasy about self-promotion, and some lack the necessary tech skills.
 Sarah works with writers interested in promoting their work online helping them to define their personal brand and communicate through social media, a personal website, a mailing list, or other channel.
 Sarah is an experienced teacher who welcomes tech novices and is happy to teach them about basic topics like setting up a social media account and writing great posts.
 Sarah also teaches more advanced topics like running a successful mailing list or blog.
 In addition to teaching writers Sarah also provides services like online marketing assessments, building new websites, and creating marketing content.

-Lynn Auld Schwartz is a writer, story development editor, and has ghostwritten three books.
-Her plays and staged readings have been performed in Atlanta and NYC, including Lincoln Center.
+Lynn Auld Schwartz is a writer, story development editor for fiction and nonfiction works, and has ghostwritten three books.
+For the last 20 years, Lynn has provided both accomplished and aspiring writers with developmental editing, consulting, and manuscript assessment for the short story, novel, memoir, play, screenplay, and lifestyle article.
+Her goal is to guide clients to discover the heart of their stories and tell them well, resulting in writing that is ready to be submitted for publication or performed.
+Lynn’s plays and staged readings have been performed in Atlanta and NYC, including Lincoln Center.
 She founded the Temple Bar Literary Reading Series in NYC, has received two Individual Artist Awards in Fiction from the Maryland State Arts Council, and an Annie Literary Arts Award from the Arts Council of Anne Arundel County.
-Her stories have appeared in literary journals and she produces and directs the Page To Stage series, which offers regional writers the opportunity to perform their life stories.
-A graduate of The City College of New York, Columbia University, and The Neighborhood Playhouse School of the Theater, Schwartz teaches fiction and memoir at St. John’s College and The Writer’s Center.
-More about her at: www.writerswordhouse.com.
+Her stories have appeared in literary journals and she produces and directs a Page To Stage series, which offers teen and adult regional writers the opportunity to perform their life stories on stage.
+A graduate of The City College of New York, Columbia University, and The Neighborhood Playhouse School of the Theater, Lynn has taught creative writing at many venues, including St. John’s College, The Writer’s Center, and she is a Writing Guest Artist for Anne Arundel County’s Performing and Visual Arts Magnet program.
+More about her at: www.writerswordhouse.com

 Marilyn Smith has a Ph.D. in Education Policy/Higher Education and an M.A. in Reading Education.
 She has taken numerous writing classes from The Writer’s Center, and has taught a wide variety of courses/workshops/seminars since 1969.
 Marilyn retired a few years ago and has recently published two books—her memoir and an anthology of medical memoirs.
 She lives in Chevy Chase, Maryland.